edisonywh/committee/README.md

 *Your existing git hooks will be backed-up and renamed from `hook` to `hook.old`*

-You should see a `commit.exs` file being generated, that's where you'll be writing your hooks.
+You should see a `.committee.exs` file being generated, that's where you'll be writing your hooks.

 The file should look something like this: